The AI Protocol Revolution: A Story of History Repeating Itself

 The Business Model Breaking Point

 This unsustainable imbalance led to a radical response.
-In July 2025, Cloudflare announced it could block AI crawlers by default and launched "Pay Per Crawl" — a solutin where publishers can charge AI companies for each page crawled.
+In July 2025, Cloudflare announced it could block AI crawlers by default and launched "Pay Per Crawl" — a solution where publishers can charge AI companies for each page crawled.
 It's the first serious attempt to create a new business model for the AI era, where content isn't just consumed but compensated.
-Here the current HTTP protcol is invoked, using an obscure HTTP access code 402 (as opposed to 404, 200 etc) indicating "Payment Required".
+Here the current HTTP protocol is invoked, using an obscure HTTP access code 402 (as opposed to 404, 200 etc) indicating "Payment Required".

 The Human Question